oracle-livelabs/analytics-ai/oci-artificial-intelligence/forecasting-service/item-3-forecast-with-console/item-3-forecast-with-console.md

 * If the ensemble method is selected, at least 2 other methods need to be selected as well.
 * Number of missing values <= 10% of series length
 * Number of missing values for 5 consecutive time steps is not allowed
-* Input Data Frequency : Currently, OCI Forecasting service allows data with  'MINUTE','HOUR', 'DAY', 'WEEK', 'MONTH' or 'YEAR' and custom freqency depending on frequency of input data
-* Forecast Frequency: Currently, OCI Forecasting service allows to forecast with 'HOUR', 'DAY', 'WEEK', 'MONTH' or 'YEAR' and custom frequency.
-For custom frequency: If the input data frequency multiplier is more than 1, then the forecast frequency should be also at the same base frequency as the input.
-Eg. If Input Data Frequency: 2HOURS , then the forecast frequency: 24HOURS if we want Forecast Frequency to be a DAY level
 * All the timestamps in the primary data source should exist in the secondary data source
 * The number of rows in the additional data source should be equal to the number of rows in the primary data source + forecast horizon size (adjusted by input and output frequency).
 * There should be no duplicate dates in the time-series in either the additional and primary data files.